polterguy/phosphorusfive/plugins/p5.web/README.md

 p5.web.session.list
 ```

-If you provide a value, or an expression as its value, this will be used as a "filter" that your keys must match, in order to be returned.
+If you provide a value, or an expression as its value, this will be used as a filter that your keys must match, in order to be returned.
 Example
 is given below.

 ```
-p5.web.session.list:test
+p5.web.session.list:test.my-session-variable
 ```

 The above would yield, assuming you've still got your session objects from our first example in your session, the following result.

 ```
 p5.web.session.list
-  test-session-1
-  test-session-2
+  test.my-session-variable
 ```

 To retrieve all values, from all session objects, could easily be done combining this invocation with a *[p5.web.session.get]* invocation.

 ```
-p5.web.session.list:test
+p5.web.session.list
 p5.web.session.get:x:/-/*?name
 ```

 ### Accessing the application object

-The "application" object has an API which is 100% identical to the "session" object, and consists of these three Active Events.
+The application object has an API which is 100% identical to the session object, and consists of these three Active Events.

 * [p5.web.application.get]
 * [p5.web.application.set]
 * [p5.web.application.list]

-The only difference is the underlaying implementation, which stores your values in the "global application object" instead of your session object.
+The only difference is the underlaying implementation, which stores your values in the global application object instead of your session object.
-The "application" object i global for all users of your website.
+The application object is global for all users of your website.
 Besides from that, it is really quite similar to the session object, and only
-"lives" for the life time of your server process, being stored in memory, the same way as your session values.
+lives for the life time of your server process, being stored in memory, the same way as your session values.

 To see some examples of it in use, see the session examples, and simply replace "session" with "global".

-### Accessing your "context" object
+### Accessing your context object

 The HttpContext object is also identical to both the session and the application ("global") object, except of course, it stores things in the
 HttpContext object instead.
 To understand the difference, check out the documentation for the HttpContext class in .Net Framework.
 Replace